yugabyte/yugabyte-db/docs/content/latest/develop/learn/ttl-data-expiry.md

 showAsideToc: true
 isTocNested: true
 ---
-In YCQL there are two types of TTL, the table TTL and column level TTL.
+In YCQL there are two types of TTL, the table level TTL and column level TTL.
 The column TTLs are stored with the value of the column.
-The table TTL is not stored in DocDB (it is stored in master’s syscatalog as part of the table’s schema).
+The table level TTL is not stored in DocDB (it is stored in master’s syscatalog as part of the table’s schema).
 If no TTL is present at the column’s value, the table TTL acts as the default value.